HESF Domain 6: Governance and accountability

-This Domain (Sections 6.1-6.3) within the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) encompasses:
+This Domain (Sections 6.1-6.3) of the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) encompasses:

 - specification of an accountable governing body with some elaboration of its key governance roles

-- specific corporate accountabilities to be demonstrated by the provider, which the governing body also assures itself are met, and
+- specific corporate accountabilities to be demonstrated by the provider, which the governing body also assures itself are met

 - requirements for academic governance oversight of a provider’s higher education activities.

 This Domain represents an collection, at corporate level, of the provider’s accountabilities, both as a responsible corporate entity and as a provider of quality higher education, including responsibility for compliance with the requirements of the other six Domains of the HES Framework.
 Some of these accountabilities reside solely with the governing body, although most rely on delegations of authority from the governing body to various parts/officers of the provider.

 Because of its overarching nature, the extent to which a provider demonstrates its capacity to meet the Standards of this Domain (along with Domains 5 and 7) as part of its ordinary business will be a significant factor in building TEQSA’s confidence about the provider’s capacity to meet and continue to meet the requirements of the HES Framework overall.

 6.1 Corporate Governance